 I don’t follow a blend recipe ever.
 I opt to take a melting pot approach to our green powder.
-It is a mixup of whatever powder I am in abundance of at the time and just integrates into the mixture I already have.
+It is a mixup of whatever powder I am in abundance of at the time.
+However, you can experiment with ratios that make your family happy.

 What Dehydrator Should I Use?